 How do you respond when your world is falling apart?
-When you are being attacked from all sides and its hard to find the silver lining?
-This seems to be the condition David finds himself in as he composes this Psalm.
-And the condition is not unique to David.
-I suspect most people experience this at some time in their lives.
+When you are being attacked from all sides, and it’s hard to find the silver lining?
+This seems to be David’s condition as he composed this Psalm.
+And this condition is not unique to David.
+I suspect most people experience trouble at some time in their lives.

 David’s response is instructive.
 Rather than wallow in despair and self-pity, he chose to trust in the Lord.
 While his prayer included a request for deliverance, he trusted the timing of that deliverance to God.
 David was convinced of God’s love for him and that he would deliver him from his oppressors.